npucino/sandpyper/docs/ML and SA.md

 1. Automated iterative Silhouette Analysis with inflexion point search at the site level, implemented with `get_sil_location()` function
 2. Inflexion points search, implemented with `get_opt_k()` function
 3. Run KMeans with the identified sub-optimal k, implemented with the `ProfileSet.kmeans_sa()` method.
-4. Visual assesment of KMeans generated labels and creation of class dictionaries and correction polygons in a GIS
+4. Visual assessment of KMeans generated labels and creation of class dictionaries and correction polygons in a GIS
 5. Semi-automated classification and cleaning, implemented with `ProfileSet.cleanit()` method.